-Embark on an unforgettable wildlife safari from Zambia through to the heart of Zimbabwe, blending the dramatic beauty of Victoria Falls with the vast wilderness of Hwange National Park and the pristine landscapes of Mana Pools.
-Begin your journey in Zambia in Mosi oa Tunya National Park, where we track endangered (and thankfully well-protected) rhino before visiting Victoria Falls, where the thundering cascades of the world's largest waterfall set the stage for our adventure.
+Begin your Zambia safari in Mosi oa Tunya National Park, where we track endangered (and thankfully well-protected) rhino before visiting Victoria Falls, where the thundering cascades of the world’s largest waterfall set the stage for our adventure.
 Here we walk paths through the surrounding rainforest, home to vibrant birdlife and epic views of the cascade.

-In Hwange National Park, we'll encounter one of Africa's largest elephant populations as we traverse diverse habitats teeming with game.
+On Zimbabwe safari in Hwange National Park, we’ll encounter one of Africa’s largest elephant populations as we traverse diverse habitats teeming with game.
 Thrilling game drives bring sightings of lions, buffalo, and zebra in open grasslands, while optional guided bush walks offer an intimate connection to the land.

 Our journey culminates at Mana Pools, a UNESCO World Heritage Site renowned for its unspoiled beauty and abundant wildlife.
 Here we can opt to take to pontoon boats on the serene Zambezi River, drifting past hippos and crocodiles, or set out through the bush for up-close encounters with elephants, wild dogs, and other wildlife drawn to these rich floodplains.
 Whether tracking animals through acacia forests or savoring sunsets over the river, this safari offers a rare opportunity to connect with nature in its purest form, far from the crowds.